China's Economy Bounces Back As Pandemic Is Brought Under Control

 That could exacerbate tensions with the U.S., which has long accused China of artificially pumping up its trade surplus at the expense of American manufacturers.
 The Trump administration made reducing the disparity in goods traded between the two countries a key demand in a trade war last year.

-"The fact that China is back up and running smoothly, and in fact some evidence suggests that China is actually grabbing market share in export industries, will be a cause of concern for U.S. policy makers in particular," says Hirson.
+"The fact that China is back up and running smoothly, and in fact some evidence suggests that China is actually grabbing market share in export industries, will be a cause of concern for U.S. policymakers in particular," says Hirson.

 Last year, the trade war and a difficult operating environment led some American businesses to consider moving some of their supply chain out of China.
 Popular alternatives include Southeast Asia, where labor costs have remained lower than those in mainland China.